Coverage analysis tool for optical data#

 https://raw.githubusercontent.com/BuddyVolly/coverage_analysis/main/doc/img/aoi_select.png

-aoi selector#
+AOI selector#

 Note